How to Audition For a Band

 Auditions can last seconds or involve callbacks for multiple auditions.
 Each minute of an audition is your opportunity to earn more attention from the auditioners.
 Battling nerves and finding your groove during a performance are just the basics.
 Here are five for finding, preparing, and acing the best band auditions.

 You can’t ace an audition if you don’t know that it exists in the first place.
-While many auditions can be found posted on bulletin boards or online on sites like Craigslist, some of the best opportunities are the ones you hear about from a friend, a student, teacher or that guitarist you jammed with at a bar gig a few weeks back.
+While many auditions are posted on actual or virtual bulletin boards, some of the best opportunities are the ones you hear about from friends, fellow students, teachers, or industry peers.

 Your instrument isn’t the only thing that should look good when you audition.
 For better or worse, your overall vibe and appearance can make as much of a difference as to how well you play.
 Consider the type of gig you're trying to land and try to dress in line with what will be expected of you on show nights.